wso2/docs-choreo-dev/en/pe-docs/docs/insights/cost-analysis/cost-analysis.md

     Auto Apply Recommendations:

     When enabled, this toggle automatically implements resource right-sizing recommendations daily.
-The system checks if the release has any recommendations that would save more than $0.01, and if found, applies them without requiring manual intervention.
+Every 24 hours the system automatically checks if the release has any recommendations that would save more than $0.01, and if found, applies them without requiring manual intervention.
 This feature helps maintain continuous cost efficiency without constant monitoring.

     Safety Buffer: